Arthur T. Hewitt1

 M, #276194, b.
 26 May 1889, d.
 19 April 1917

 He was educated at H.M.S.
-Britannia, England.1 He fought in the First World War, where he was mentioned in despatches twice.1,2 He was decorated with the award of the Military Cross (M.C.).2 He gained the rank of Major in the service of the 21st Lancers.1 He fought in the Second Battle of Gaza in April 1917.1
+Britannia, EnglandG.1 He fought in the First World War, where he was mentioned in despatches twice.1,2 He was awarded the Military Cross (M.C.)2 He gained the rank of Major in the 21st Lancers.1 He fought in the Second Battle of Gaza in April 1917.1

 Child of Major St. John Lucius O'Brien Acheson ffrench Blake and Doris Kathleen Tweedie